 Master of Communication Design

 The MComm.
 Design (Masters in Communication Design) programme was launched to further intensify research and scholarship into design pedagogy, professional practice and contemporary communication culture.
-After 5 years in operations, situation on the ground calls for a review to give more impetus to its RESEARCH AND SCHOLARSHIP INTO DESIGN PEDAGOGY.
+After 5 years in operations, situation on the ground calls for a review to give more impetus to its research and scholarship into design studio pedagogy.
 With the University also reviewing its policy of MA and MPhil programmes, there was also the need to restructure the programme to reflect on the current university’s policy.
-The department is currently running a three-semester MComm Design and a four-semester, MPhil Design programmes.
+The department is currently running a three-semester MComm Design.
 Design is the forefront of world’s solution and therefore, an effective design programme will not only require ingenuity of educators and their products, but will act as a catalyst for both primary and secondary industrialization.

 Goals and Objectives

-At the end of the programme, MA graduates would be able to demonstrate exemplary problem-solving skills while MPhil graduates would be equipped with research-driven knowledge and skills, and to undertake research into design and design-related issues.
+At the end of the programme, MComm graduates would be able to demonstrate exemplary problem-solving skills into design and design-related issues.

 Graduates from the programme are expected to possess: